Most Common Types of Mortgage Loans

 If you're buying a home that needs major repairs, you could get a renovation loan.
 A renovation loan combines the cost of purchase plus (estimated) repairs in a single mortgage.

 There are flexible mortgage solutions for nearly every family.
-Low credit scores, down payment, or income shouldn't stop you from buying a home with some support.
+Low credit scores, down payment or income shouldn't stop you from buying a home with some support.
 In addition, you can check out first-time homebuyer programs by state to see if you qualify for additional assistance.
-From construction loans and portfolio loans to government-backed loans, you have options!

 Frequently Asked Questions

-What is the best type of mortgage for most first-time homeowners?
+What is the easiest type of mortgage to get approved for?